Clyybber/cpsdoc/README.md

 ## Enter CPS

-A different approach to control-flow is called **CPS**.
-CPS is an acronym for "Continuation-Passing Style", which sounds a bit abstract if you're not knee-deep in computer science, but the concept is actually very simple and as the name implies, it is merely a *style* of programming control-flow which you can trivially adopt in almost any program.
+A different approach to control-flow is _**Continuation-Passing Style**_, or **CPS**.
+CPS sounds a bit abstract if you're not knee-deep in computer science, but the concept is actually very simple and as the name implies, it is merely a *style* of programming control-flow which you can trivially adopt in almost any program.

+This document will demonstrate both how to write or modify programs using CPS, and why you might want to do so in your own programs.
+We use Nim in the examples, but CPS is applicable to almost any language with functions.

 ## A little history of CPS